 The Rogue Echo Bar 2.0 is a general training bar through and through.
-This means that it’s great for all types of training and is based on the premiere CrossFit Bar, the Rogue Ohio Bar that we’ve reviewed.
+This means that it’s great for all types of training and is based on the premiere CrossFit barbell, like the Rogue Ohio Bar and the Rogue Bella Bar 2.0that we’ve reviewed.

 The high tensile strength steel shaft sits at 190,000 PSI, is knurled with a medium-passive pattern for grip that feels great with chalk, but won’t rip your hands.
 It’s then coated with a bright zinc finish on both the shaft and sleeves that will do well against rust and won’t chip like cheaper chrome-plated bars.

-Another difference between the old and new version is the 2.0 has an upgraded snap ring sleeve construction like the rest of the bars in Rogue’s line-up and a new end cap.
+Another difference between the old and new versions is the 2.0 has an upgraded snap ring sleeve construction like the rest of the bars in Rogue’s line-up and a new end cap.